 Simulation Program Review: The department should complete its review of the simulation courses and ensure that the scenarios and course material are up to date and appropriate for meeting the learning outcomes of the courses and the program.
+Dynamic position, Cyber Security, and Ice Navigation should be added to the program.

 Simulation Equipment Refresh: The department should work with the Director of Simulation to update the simulation equipment in the Simulation Center and aboard the training ship.
-The